SayamAlt/Shack-Labs-Data-Science-Internship-Tasks/README.md

 ## Machine Learning Models Performance Comparison for Task 1: House Price Prediction

-**Underlying Assumptions for Regression Modeling Approach**
+**Drawbacks of Underlying Assumptions for Machine Learning**

-The assumptions associated with regression modeling are as follows:
+The assumptions associated with regression modeling and machine learning in general are as follows:

 <ul>
-  <li>There should be a linear and additive relationship between dependent (response) variable and independent (predictor) variable(s).
-A linear relationship suggests that a change in response Y due to one unit change in X is constant, regardless of the value of X. An additive relationship suggests that the effect of X on Y is independent of other variables.</li>
   <li>Multicollinearity : There is minimal or no multicollinearity among the independent variables.
 It usually requires a large sample size to predict properly.
 It assumes the observations to be independent of each other.</li>
   <li>Homoscedasticity: The variance of residual should be the same for any value of X.</li>
   <li>Observations are assumed to be independent of each other.</li>
   <li>For most of the machine learning algorithms such as Linear Regression and many clustering algorithms, normal distribution is necessary for producing better outcomes.</li>
+  <li>Unstability: Tree-based models are relatively unstable.
+A small change in the data can cause a large change in the structure of the decision tree causing instability.</li>
+  <li>Non-scalability: Several boosting models such as XGBoost and Gradient Boosting models are very sensitive to outliers since every classifier is forced to fix the errors in the predecessor learners.
+The overall method is hardly scalable.
+Moreover, they don't perform well enough on sparse and unstructured data due to their internal working and underlying assumptions.</li>
 </ul>

 <table>